undroidwishAndroWish sans the borg,

 Warning! undroidwish.exe is a Windows 32 bit binary which like other nicely playing portable apps does not write to the registry or otherwise modifies the system.
 But running it on your Windows PC is at your own risk.
 It is believed to be a CAREFUL (Click And Run Executable For Unplanned Leisure) thing.
 Although in the first place it might look like Tk in an X11 server, it provides all the benefits of the underlying AGG/SDL2/freetype based X11 emulation, i.e. anti-aliased rendering of lines, circles, and fonts.
 It even allows to smoothly zoom the Tk root window by using the mouse wheel combined with the control key.

 Wayland.
 Another build script is provided which allows building undroidwish with the SDL2 Wayland video driver.
 This is partially tested on the GNOME based Fedora 25/26 Workstation and on Debian 9 "Stretch".
+As of 2018-02-16 this variant is built with the KMSDRM SDL2 video driver enabled, which allows to run from a console without requiring any display manager infrastructure, provided that the Linux system has decent graphics hardware allowing for kernel mode switching and direct render mode.

 FreeBSD and OpenBSD.
 These are very similar to the Linux version (including almost all extensions) but only partially tested on FreeBSD-11.1 on x86 processors and OpenBSD-6.2 on amd64 processors.